 The indexSubTableArrayOffset is the offset from the beginning of the 'EBLC' table to the IndexSubTableArray.
-Each strike has one of these arrays to support various formats and discontiguous ranges of bitmaps.
+Each strike has one of these arrays to support various formats and discontinuous ranges of bitmaps.
 The indexTablesSize is the total number of bytes in the IndexSubTableArray and the associated IndexSubTables.
 The numberOfIndexSubTables is a count of the IndexSubTables for this strike.

 Description of table entries